 As I look at these, I get a sense of neutrality, especially with Glacial Indifference and Montserrat.
 The second sans-serif, Bebas Neue, looks bold and modern.

-Hopefully, this exercise gives you some insight into how your target audience will develop their own impressions of your brand fonts, whether consciously or subconsciously.
+Hopefully, this exercise gives you insight into how your target audience will develop their impressions of your brand fonts, whether consciously or subconsciously.

 Don’t worry if you find this process challenging.
 Most people need help selecting and designing brand fonts.
 Find out how we make font design simple for you.